-In the past decade, the global economy has improved significantly, the developing countries are doing better than a decade ago and are contributing significantly to the global product output.
+In the past decade, the global economy has improved significantly.
+Compared to previous decades, developing countries are doing better and are contributing significantly to the global product output.
 The United States still holds the title of the world’s largest economy estimated at $18 trillion, China ranks second at $11 trillion, while Japan ranks third at $4.4 trillion.
 The three countries account for an estimated 45% of the global economy.
 The Chinese economy is rising at a speedy rate, and the Centre for Economics and Business Research (CEBR) forecasts that by 2029 the Chinese economy will surpass the US as the world’s largest economy.
 The rise of China's economy can be directly attributed to the increase in the country’s output.
-The global economy is set to witness a 3.5% rise by the end of 2017 and 3.6% in 2018.

 Countries with the Highest Industrial Outputs

 China has the world’s largest industrial output.
 In 2016 it is estimated that the country produced $4.566 trillion of industrial output.
 Strong factory output, stable retail sales, and an ever-growing export market have helped propel China meet its economic expectations.
 In the third quarter of 2017, the GDP grew by 6.8%.
 The industrial output grew by 6.6% in September 2017 compared to a year earlier.
 In 2016 china exported goods worth $2.342 trillion, it was only surpassed by the European Union which exported $2.659 trillion.
 The European Union ranked just behind China with an industrial output of $4.184 trillion.